macmcmeans/isaacCSPRNG/README.md

 > secret = prng1.encipher( 'key', secret )        -->  "message"

-// export an object that describes the generator's internal state
+// export an object that describes the generator’s internal state
 > state = prng1.export();                         -->  JSON

-// import an object that will set the generator's internal state
+// import an object that will set the generator’s internal state
 > prng1.import( state );